ise-view-Article Detail Bottom List

 Growth is also a financial challenge.
 New markets, bigger numbers mean more investment.
 It’s a bridge we are coming to.

-Was the Candied Bacon Stix intentionally made to rival Bak Kwa?
+Was the Candied Bacon Stix meant to rival Bak Kwa?

 No. That was not on our agenda at all.
 We just wanted to see how we could come up with a grilled version of bacon that would excite consumers, and it so happened that people liked it so much, it kind of replaced Bak Kwa for some customers who ordered in bulk for Chinese New Year.
 Subsequently a media interview dubbed it ‘better than Bak Kwa’ and it began to get really popular.
 Today some of our customers have switched to our Candied Bacon Stix in entirety for Chinese New Year.
 For us, that’s good news!